 In a nutshell

-Junk food is full of foreign additives, preservatives, and pesticides - all of which can be irritating to your stomach.
+Junk food is full of foreign additives, preservatives, and pesticides – all of which can be irritating to your digestive tract.
 Their high amounts of fat and salt or sweeteners is also a problem for most people and should be decreased.

 9. Decrease portion sizes